-The Department of Agriculture, Water and the Environment has a monitoring program in the Torres Strait, on Cape York Peninsula and in other strategic locations to ensure early detection of a screw-worm fly incursion.
+The Department of Department of Agriculture, Fisheries and Forestry has a monitoring program in the Torres Strait, on Cape York Peninsula and in other strategic locations to ensure early detection of a screw-worm fly incursion.
 The program includes lure traps for adult screw-worm flies around airports, seaports and other high-risk areas, and inspection of livestock for fly strike.
 Animal health personnel also inspect returning livestock vessels, and sentinel cattle herds are used to monitor for maggots.

 Surra is a chronic wasting disease caused by a species of trypanosomes.
 The disease, which is spread by biting flies, is most severe in horses, donkeys, mules, deer, camels, llamas, dogs and cats, but also occurs in cattle, buffaloes, sheep, goats, pigs and elephants.
 More information about surra is available in the relevant AUSVETPLAN manual.

 Surra would be difficult or impossible to eradicate if it were to become established in Australia because it could persist in feral animals such as horses, donkeys, deer, camels, buffaloes, goats and pigs.
 Control of the disease in livestock could cost cattle, sheep and horse industries millions of dollars.

 Scientific studies have demonstrated that kangaroos, agile wallabies and pademelons are highly susceptible to infection with surra, which in experimental conditions causes acute clinical signs with high mortality.
 These findings suggest that surra could also have a significant effect on some native Australian marsupials.

 - National List of Notifiable Animal Diseases